synonymdev/slashtags-profile/README.md

 #### `await profile.update(data)`

-Puts a new profile value. `data` param should be an object following its type definition.
+Puts a new profile value.
+The `data` parameter should be an object following its type definition.

 #### `await profile.delete()`

-Deletes the value from the underlying hyperdrive.
+Delete the profile data from the underlying hyperdrive.

 ####  `await profile.read()`